Add-on troubleshooting

 Solution if interception is not trusted:

 If you suspect an intercepting element on your internet connection (due to national internet control, ISP, or other factors) but do not trust it, consider it illegitimate, or simply dislike it, you might consider changing your ISP.
-Alternatively, you can use anti-censorship software (like VPNs, Tor, or Proxies) and configure them appropriately within the add-on — by setting the Proxy address and/or the Custom CA Certificates Path.
+Alternatively, you can use anti-censorship software (like VPNs, Tor, or Proxies).
+Client detects the Proxy settings automatically on its start.
+So if you start/change your proxy, restart the add-on.
+If proxy is not automatically detected, please configure its address appropriately within the add-on — by setting the Proxy to CUSTOM and then setting Proxy address and/or the Custom CA Certificates Path.

 Error: Write access denied to {path}